10gen/realm-cli/README.md

 # MongoDB Stitch CLI (not yet ready for use)

+Use the `mock` build tag to prevent actual calls to the atlas API, using mock data instead.

 TODO:
 - finish implementing command logic (see [`commands/index.go`](./commands/index.go))
 - vendor in dependencies